priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_DATA_STRUCTURES_INTERVIEW_QUESTIONS.md

 ### Q1: What are the key differences between lists and tuples in Python?

 **Answer:**
+Lists are mutable sequences that can be modified after creation, while tuples are immutable sequences that cannot be changed.
+Tuples are more memory-efficient and can be used as dictionary keys due to their immutability.
+Lists provide more methods for modification (append, extend, remove) while tuples are primarily used for data that shouldn't change.

+**Code Example:**
 ```python
 # Lists - mutable, ordered
 my_list = [1, 2, 3]